ibm-cloud-docs/BlockStorage/accessing-block-storage-windows.md

 7. Click **OK** several times to exit the iSCSI Initiator.

-### Unmounting {{site.data.keyword.blockstorageshort}} volumes

-Following are the steps required to disconnect a Windows-based Bluemix compute instance to an MPIO iSCSI LUN.
-The example is based on Windows Server 2012.
-The steps can be adjusted for other Wind ows versions according to the OS vendor documentation.

-#### Launch the iSCSI Initiator.

-1. Click the **Targets** tab.
-2. Select the targets you wish to remove and click **Disconnect**.

-#### Optional if you will no longer need to access the iSCSI targets:

-1. Click the **Discovery** tab in the iSCSI Initiator.
-2. Highlight the target portal associated with your storage volume and click **Remove**.

 ## How to verify if MPIO is configured correctly in Windows OSes